syntro-opensource/silverstripe-elemental-bootstrap/README.md

 }
 ```
 You can also use the `BootstrapExtension` extension on a class extending the
-original elemental classes to achieve the same result.
+original elemental classes to achieve the same result, but this will require you
+to add a template for the Class that